wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Installation ==

-1. Install automatically using the WordPress 'Plugins' > 'Add New' menu item.
-Type 'AlphaOmega Captcha Anti-Spam' as a search.
+1. Install automatically by first clicking the WordPress 'Plugins' > 'Add New' menu item.

+The 'Plugins' and 'Add New' menu items are located on the left column of the WordPress Dashboard.

+Then type 'AlphaOmega Captcha Anti-Spam Filter' as a search, and select to install the AlphaOmega Captcha & Anti-Spam Filter plugin.

 Alternatively, download the 'alphaomega-captcha-anti-spam.zip' file from WordPress, unpack the zip file, and install the plugin manually by uploading the 'alphaomega-captcha-anti-spam' folder into the '/wp-content/plugins/' directory.

-2. Activate the plugin by clicking the WordPress 'Plugins' menu item, and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter ' item.
+2. Activate the plugin by clicking the WordPress 'Plugins' menu item (located on the left column of the WordPress Dashboard), and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.

 3. To upgrade the plugin, click the 'Deactivate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item, and then click the 'Delete' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.

 Finally, to install an upgrade, follow Step 1 or Step 2 above.

 == Configuration / Settings ==